Theme: Building Community through Art

 2. Teachers may submit student artwork for a juried YAM Student Art Exhibition at the Schack Art Center, Everett.

 All students must complete the Artwork/Photography Release Form to participate in any of the YAM activities.
 Participating teachers must be a member of the WAEA.

 Sargent Art is the generous sponsor of the YAM Juried Student Art Exhibition prize structure this year.
-There is a Best of Show $1,500 cash prize for the winning student, and their teacher receives $2,000 worth of classroom art supplies.
+There is a Best of Show $1,000 cash prize for the winning student, and their teacher receives art supplies.
 The other categories are: one Elementary School winner (K-5), one Middle School winner (gr.
 6-8), and one High School winner (gr.
-9-12) who each receive $100 worth of art supplies, and their teachers receive $300 worth of classroom art supplies.
+9-12), and their teachers receive art supplies.
 There will also be a Gift of Participation for each school and Certificates of Participation for each student.
-The best reward, though, is that all student work is exhibited for a month at the Schack Art Center in Everett, Washington.
+The best reward, though, is that all student work is exhibited for 6 weeks at the Schack Art Center in Everett, Washington.
 Students and their families really enjoy seeing artwork displayed professionally.
 Teachers, please mat the work ahead of time or ask the YAM chair for assistance/advice on matting artwork.
 Information, guidelines and necessary documents will be attached in an upcoming email.
 Feel free to contact the YAM Chair, Nancy Jordan, at email@example.com.

 2017 YAM contest winners:

 Best of Show: Open World, Sue Ellen Zhang